FedeHR/ham-iltonian/README.md

 - ⚡ Parametrized Hamiltonian support for dynamic problems (dynamic time, risk factors, or any other desired parameter)
 - 🧩 Easy problem instance generation with utility functions

-Perfect for researchers and developers working at the intersection of quantum computing and optimization problems.
+Useful for researchers and developers working at the intersection of quantum computing and combinatorial optimization problems.

 ## Installation